kubescape/kubescape.io/docs/docs/operator/vulnerabilities.md

 #### Insecure registries access

-Additional options can be specified in the secret mentioned above for insecure registries access, such as skipping TLS certificate verification or using HTTP instead of HTTPS.
+Additional options can be specified in the credentials secret mentioned above for insecure registries access, such as skipping TLS certificate verification or using HTTP instead of HTTPS.

 - `skipTLSVerify`: Set to `true` to skip TLS certificate verification.